shiba-han/shiba-han.github.io/_pages/resources.md

 # VI.
 Flood
 ## Flood Events Data #1
-- **Source**: Global Active Archive of Large Flood Events or Global Flood Database (GFD) generated by the Dartmouth Flood Observatory (DFO).
+- **Source**: Global Active Archive of Large Flood Events or [Global Flood Database (GFD)](https://floodobservatory.colorado.edu/Archives) generated by the Dartmouth Flood Observatory (DFO).
 - **Coverage**: Global, 1985-2021
 - Including location (shp file), start and end date, severity (quantified by damage, displaced/deaths), and main causes of large flood events across the globe.
-The data can be downloaded from https://floodobservatory.colorado.edu/Archives/index.html.
-- *Note*: A map of the flood event with greater geographical accuracy (a pixel resolution of 250 meters) is available at this website: https://global-flood-database.cloudtostreet.ai/#interactive-map.
+- *Note*: A map of the flood event with greater geographical accuracy (a pixel resolution of 250 meters) is available at [this website](https://global-flood-database.cloudtostreet.ai/#interactive-map).

 ## Flood Events Data #2
 - **Source**: [FloodList](https://floodlist.com/data-api).
 (Access to the data has been closed but one can request the data on the waiting list.)